lokxii/tsky/README.md

 # Tsky - Bluesky in Terminal

-## IMPORTANT: This is an application rewritten for myself.
+## IMPORTANT: This is an application written for myself.

 I will prioritize features I use daily, and most likely ignoring features I don't use.